tania-andersen/Skraepper/help.md

 This section describes the extraction options available in the program.

-## Test pages
+## Test pages<a name="Test"></a>

 Test pages for developing Skraeppex code, usually one or two from `detail_pages`.
 You can select more than one file by using Ctrl/Command

 ## Extract

 The Skraeppex code to use for extraction.
+The extracted data will be displayed in the lower part of the window, as you type along.
+Red text in the bottom will tell you if you have made a mistake in the code.

 # About